 |30.0 and Above||Obese|

-Guidelines for being approved for weight loss surgery may include one of the two following health scenarios based on individual health insurance requirements:
+Guidelines for weight loss surgery approval may include one of the three following health scenarios based on individual health insurance requirements: